 It is a flexible divorce solution that allows you to control your outcomes.

-These are just a few of the case studies presented in the kit that show the effectiveness of the process.
+These are just a few of the case studies presented in the kit that show the effectiveness of Collaborative Divorce.

 Along with providing the support of caring and talented professionals, a collaborative divorce: